PrinceBadru/Clinic-Database/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Vet_clinic_database] <a name="about-project"></a>
+# 📖 [Database based on Diagram] <a name="about-project"></a>

-> In this project, you will use a relational database to create the initial data structure for a vet clinic.
-You will create a table to store animals' information, insert some data into it, and query it.
+> In this project, you will use a relational database to create the initial data structure for a hospital.
+You will create  tables to store patients' information.

 <!-- Features -->